Creating content

 Content item propertiesLink copied!

-The properties pane in the content editing window provides you with easy access to information about a content item or slot.
-It also includes a content delivery section from which you can view and copy the content ID and the URL used to retrieve item from the Content Delivery API.
+The properties pane in the content form provides you with easy access to information about a content item or slot.
+It also includes a content delivery section from which you can view and copy the content ID and the URL used to retrieve an item from the Content Delivery API.

-In the example below the latest version of the "Winter banner" content item is published and it has a status of "Accepted".
+The example below shows the latest version of the "Winter banner" content item is published and has a status of "Approved".

 Content deliveryLink copied!